-Both Schools performed well in externally assessed indicators, with 64.2% achieving grades A\ - C at A level (98.5% achieving grades A\ - E) and 99.5% of students achieving a Pass, Merit or Distinction in vocational courses at the end of KS5.
-GCSE results indicate that students made good progress with 63% achieving a grade 4 and above in English and 59% a grade 4 and above in maths.
-31% of students achieved the EBacc at KS4.
-Standards in Earlsmead Primary School remain very strong.
-At KS2, 38 pupils achieved significantly above the expected standard in writing, 38 pupils achieved significantly above the expected standard in maths; this progress is in the highest 20% of schools nationally.
+Both Schools performed well in externally assessed indicators, with 70.6% achieving grades A - C at A level and 100% of students achieving a Pass, Merit or Distinction in vocational courses at the end of Key Stage 5.
+This is incredible for Rooks Heath students as many join from other parts of the UK or abroad with lower than average starting points.

+GCSE results indicate that students made good progress with 69.2% achieving a grade 4 and above in English and 61.2% a grade 4 and above in maths.
+36.3% of students achieved the EBacc at Key Stage 4.
+Standards in Earlsmead Primary School also demonstrate an upward trend.
+At Key Stage 2, 35 pupils achieved significantly above the expected standard in writing, 34 pupils achieved significantly above the expected standard in maths; this progress is an increase on 2022.
 Pupils are in line with or above national standards at both KS1 and KS2 with attainment in all subjects.
-Pupils are in the top 4% nationally for writing progress.

-Rooks Heath School recruited 210 students into Year 7 in September 2021 which reduced to 207 by July 2022.
-Attendance of at least 92% was achieved at Rooks Heath over the course of the academic year.
+Rooks Heath School recruited 218 students into Year 7 in September 2022 which reduced to 210 by July 2023.
+Attendance of at least 91% was achieved at Rooks Heath over the course of the academic year.

-Earlsmead Primary School recruited 40 pupils into its Reception year group for September 2021; this figure had increased to 47 by July 2022.
+Earlsmead Primary School recruited 47 pupils into its Reception year group for September 2022; this figure had increased to 57 by July 2022.
 The Nursery had a maximum of 13 children on roll at any one time.
-Attendance at Earlsmead Primary School continues to be strong with a year end figure of 93.8%.
+Attendance at Earlsmead Primary School continues to be strong with a year end figure of 92.5%.